-And so when I think about content, I just think about how to create the most interesting, the most visual content that the reader, regardless of who they are, wants to read for the longest time possible.
+When I think about content, I think about how to create the most interesting, visual content that the reader will want to read for the longest time possible.

 One of our imperatives is to help sales managers understand the ecosystems that their teams – their sellers – evolve in.
 So we provide them also with things like training, and we have an operating model that they go by.